impactbyte-avalon/hello-world/README.md

 - Use Git and GitHub
 - Use Markdown
 - Use HTML
-- Ask questions and discuss in group
+- Ask questions and do Nothing
+- A Good Laptop with UBUNTU OS
 --------------------------------------------------------------------------------

 ## Level 0

-- Relax your mind
+- Relax your mind, Your Fucking Mind !!!!!
 - Use a recommended OS
 - Open your terminal/shell based on your OS
 - Install tools with your OS package manager or setup installation: code editor and Git